Skip to main content

 Wasteless combats food waste with an AI-powered pricing model

-Wasteless is on a mission to reduce the environmental consequences of food waste.
-I amsterdam spoke to David Kat, VP of Business Development, about their AI-driven technology that incentivises shoppers with lower prices.
+Wasteless is on a mission to reduce the environmental consequences of food waste globally.
+I amsterdam spoke to Ralph de Vries, Chief Commercial Officer (CCO) and co-owner of Wasteless about their AI-driven technology incentivising shoppers with lower prices that prevent food waste.

 Contact amsterdam inbusiness